-Animals and/or pets of any kind are not permitted within campus building(s) with the exception of service animals.
+Animals and/or pets of any kind are not permitted on the Pineland Farms campus, with the exception of service animals.
 Service animals must be identified while on campus wearing the appropriate service animal attire.

 Alcohol Policy

 Alcohol is not permitted on or in the premises of the TIEP campus.